jenseickmeyer/todo-app-java/README.md

 * Docker

 ## Deploy
+The script [deploy.sh](deploy.sh) can be used to deploy the application to any AWS account.

+As a prerequisite it is necessary to [install](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) the AWS CLI.
+Additionally, it needs a S3 bucket in the same AWS region in which the application will be deployed.
+The name of the S3 bucket needs to be configured in the Variable `S3_BUCKET` in this script.

+The application can be packaged and deployed by running

 ```bash
 bash deploy.sh
 ```

 ## Setup a new project
+The following steps assume that Maven is run in a Docker container.
+If Maven is already installed on the machine it can be used directly without using Docker.

 * Create Docker volume for Maven repository
   ```bash